 Vegetables Commonly Used

-Vegetables add crunch and color to kimbap, with common options like julienned, lightly cooked carrots and spinach, which is usually blanched and seasoned with soy sauce and sesame oil.
+Vegetables add crunch and color to kimbap, with common options like julienned, lightly cooked carrots and spinach, which is usually blanched and seasoned with soy sauce and sesame oil before being folded in.

 Cucumber, adding a crisp texture and pickled radish (danmuji), giving a tangy and slightly sweet flavor, make kimbap visually appealing while contributing different textures and tastes.